Nick Majendie

-Nicholas Lionel Majendie (born 9 June 1942 in Cheltenham) is a former English first-class cricketer who played for Oxford University and Surrey.
-He is now an investment manager in Canada.
+Nicholas Lionel Majendie (born 9 June 1942 in Cheltenham) is a former English first-class cricketer who played for Oxford University and Surrey in the 1960s.
+He became an investment manager in Canada.

 Life and career

-Nick Majendie was educated at Winchester College, where he played cricket for the school, and at Christ Church, Oxford.
-After appearing in a few matches for Surrey in 1963, he was named by the Test player Colin Cowdrey as one of the most promising young players in England: "[he did] enough to raise every eyebrow, for nothing eluded him and his obvious class became apparent to all".
+Nick Majendie was educated at Winchester College, where he played cricket for the school, and at Christ Church, Oxford, playing for Oxford University from 1961 to 1963.
+A wicket-keeper and lower-order batsman, after appearing in a few matches for Surrey late in the 1963 season he was named by the Test player Colin Cowdrey as one of the most promising young players in England: "[he did] enough to raise every eyebrow, for nothing eluded him and his obvious class became apparent to all".
 However, Majendie played no further first-class cricket after the 1963 season.

 After receiving an MA from Oxford, Majendie moved to Canada in 1964.
 He became a chartered accountant with Price Waterhouse in 1967, and in 1969 entered the investment business as a research analyst.
 Since then he has run his own investment companies.
 Among other positions, he is a Director of Canaccord Genuity Corporation and Majendie Wealth Management.
-He is also a frequent investment commentator in the media.
+He has also been a frequent investment commentator in the media.